 Healing Voices on the Way to Re-discovery

 There is a voice out there for everyone.
-Someone who is a source of inspiration and hope exists for you.
-Someone who gets you through tricky times by showing you what it means to persevere, be brave, and be there for people less fortunate and needing help.
-That person could be a close friend, an artist, a character in a film or book, a teacher, an activist, or a singer…… it could be anyone, so long as they can express what you're experiencing and set an example that moves you.
+Someone exists who can be a source of inspiration and hope for you.
+This person can help you navigate difficult times by showing you what it means to persevere, be brave, and support those who are less fortunate and in need of help.
+That person could be a close friend, an artist, a character in a film or book, a teacher, an activist, or a singer—it could be anyone, as long as they can articulate what you are experiencing and set an example that inspires you.

-It is illuminating for someone to name what our heart knows but struggles to admit.
-It is empowering for someone to rise above their circumstances and show up in the world the way we wish to.
-How comforting it is to know someone in the world understands something of our struggle.
-People who bring about these experiences are the heroes of our lives.
-I define a hero as someone who lives out our deepest longings and desires.
-I see a hero as someone who helps us garner strength and resilience in the face of hardship.
+It is enlightening when someone can name what our hearts know but struggle to acknowledge.
+It empowers us to rise above our circumstances and present ourselves in the world as we desire.
+It is comforting to know that someone understands our struggles.
+Those who provide these experiences are the heroes of our lives.
+I define a hero as someone who embodies our deepest longings and desires.
+A hero helps us find strength and resilience in the face of hardship.

-In my stories on Instagram, I recently shared that one of my heroes is Mariah Carey.
-We all know Mariah to be one of the best singers in the world, but that's not the only reason she inspires awe in me — it's the stories she tells with her songs.
-When I was a pre-teen, her lyrics gave voice to what I was too young to know how to express (specifically in her Rainbow and Glitter albums).
-Having someone portray my feelings was so validating for me and helped me not feel so alone at that time.
-Seeing her overcome many challenges and get to where she has gotten to showed me it was possible, encouraging me to keep going.
-It shows just how powerful and healing other people's stories can be.
+I recently shared on my Instagram stories that one of my heroes is Mariah Carey.
+While we all recognize Mariah as one of the best singers in the world, her influence on me goes beyond her incredible voice — it's the stories she tells through her songs.
+When I was a pre-teen, her lyrics gave voice to feelings I was too young to express.
+Her music validated my emotions and made me feel less alone.
+Observing her overcome numerous challenges to achieve her success inspired me to keep going, showing me that it's possible to rise above difficulties.
+This experience highlights just how powerful and healing other people's stories can be.

-My heroes nowadays are my clients.
-I am ever in awe over how they show up for themselves week after week, forgetting and remembering themselves and their 'why' over and over again.
-I am deeply moved by their courage to keep going in the darkest of times.
-When I see them get to the point where they recognise their worthiness and inherent goodness, not just through cognitive understanding, but from a deep, experiential inner knowing, I am reminded just how precious and meaningful this human life is.
-What a gift.
+My heroes today are my clients.
+I am constantly in awe of how they show up for themselves week after week, often forgetting and then remembering their 'why'.
+I am deeply moved by their courage to keep going during the darkest times.
+When I witness them reach a point where they recognize their worthiness and inherent goodness—not just through intellectual understanding, but from a profound, experiential inner knowing—I am reminded of how precious and meaningful human life truly is.
+What a gift!

-Here's the most amazing thing about heroes: I've come to believe that they are reflections of the qualities that we ourselves possess.
-My therapist recently shared a quote that says this perfectly, 'The (type of) person you wish you were is who you really are, but haven't yet learned to be' (Parks, p.
+Here's the most amazing thing about heroes: I believe they reflect our own qualities.
+My therapist recently shared a quote that encapsulates this idea perfectly: "The person you wish you were is who you really are but haven't yet learned to be" (Parks, p.
 160).
-I believe our heroes pave the way for us to recognise and live out our full Self.
+Our heroes help us recognize and embrace our whole selves.
 In the words of Mariah Carey,

 If you look inside your heart